block-hczhai/block2-preview/docs/source/user/keywords.rst

     Optional keyword with no associated value.
 If given, only the transition density matrices with bra state index equal to or greater than the ket state index will be computed.

+skip\_inact\_ext\_sites
+    Optional keyword with no associated value.
+If given, for uncontracted dynamic correlation calculations, the sweeps will skip inactive and external sites, so that the efficiency can be higher and the accuracy is not affected.
+This should only be used with uncontracted dynamic correlation keywords (checked) without any big sites.
+Normally it is useful only for dynamic correlation with singles (such as ``mrcis``).

+full\_integral
+    Optional keyword with no associated value.
+If **not** given, and it is a dynamic correlation with singles (namely, with keywords ``nevpt2s``, ``mrcis``, ``mrrept2s``, ``nevpt2-i``, ``nevpt2-r``, ``mrrept2-i``, or ``mrrept2-r``), the two-electron integral elements with more than two virtual indices will be set to zero.
+    This should save some MPO contruction time, without affecting the sweep time cost and accuracy.
+    If this keyword is given, the full integral elements will be used for constructing MPO.

 Uncontracted Dynamic Correlation
 --------------------------------